Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Introduction

-Recall that $\ggg=X(n)$ for $X\in\{W, \bar S, \bar H\}$ admits different Borel subalgebras mutually non-conjugate (\cite[\S4]{Ser05}), correspondingly admits different ``parabolic" subalgebras with respect to the corresponding root system (see \S\ref{root sys}).
-An important ingredient in our work is to choose a suitable ``parabolic subalgebra".
-Set $\sfp:=\ggg_{-1}\oplus\ggg_0$.
-This $\sfp$ can be regarded as a ``minimal parabolic" subalgebra of $\ggg$ containing a reductive Lie algebra $\ggg_0$.
-What we introduce here is the parabolic BGG category $\comi$ associated with $\sfp$, which is informative.
-This category is by definition a subcategory of the $\bbz$-graded $U(\ggg)$-module category, satisfying some standard axioms that any object is locally finite over $\sfp$ and semisimple over $\bar\hhh$, a standard maximal torus of $\ggg$ (see \S\ref{toral extension}).
+Based on the above analysis, we only need to focus on $\sfp_\min=\ggg_{-1}\oplus\ggg_0$.
+In this article, we simply write it as $\sfp$ which is naturally regarded as a ``minimal parabolic" subalgebra of $\ggg$ containing the reductive Lie algebra $\ggg_0$.
+We then introduce the parabolic BGG category $\comi$ associated with $\sfp$.
+This category is by definition a subcategory of the $\bbz$-graded $U(\ggg)$-module category, satisfying some standard axioms (see Definition \ref{defn}).
+What is completely different from \cite{Ser05} is that all standard modules have infinite composition factors.
+Nevertheless, we can prove the following fundamental result. \begin{thm} (See Theorem \ref{projective thm}) Any simple object in $\comi$ has a projective cover which admits a flag of standard modules. \end{thm}